suika3-community/suika3/README.md

 </div>

-Suika3 is a portable visual novel engine designed to run on a wide range of platforms (PC/iOS/Android/Web/etc.) using a custom JIT/AOT hybrid scripting infrastructure and C89-based rendering & audio runtime for mobile app store compliance.
+Suika3 is a portable visual novel engine designed to run on a wide range of platforms.

+Our custom JIT/AOT hybrid scripting infrastructure and C89-based rendering & audio runtime enables your game compliant to mobile app stores.

 <!-- SCREENSHOT -->
 <div align="center">